 While it seems counterintuitive to slather oils on acne-prone skin, there's solid evidence to support otherwise.

-Linoleic acid isn't just any basic nutrient — it's one of the most important for skin health.
+Linoleic acid isn't just any basic nutrient — it's one of the most important for human skin.

-It's an omega-6 essential fatty acid, which we must obtain through external sources as our bodies can't produce it naturally.
+It's an omega-6 polyunsaturated fatty acid, which we must obtain through external sources as our bodies can't produce it naturally.

-Linoleic acid may also be an important component for the skin's natural exfoliating action.
+Linoleic acid may also be an important component for the skin's natural exfoliating process.

 How a linoleic acid deficiency contributes to acne

 Our skin is primarily made up of lipids such as essential fatty acids, ceramides, and cholesterol, which play a crucial role in our skin's barrier function.